Chief ministership of N. Chandrababu Naidu: Rajiv Gandhi International Airport

-Rajiv Gandhi International Airport (Shamshabad Airport) is an initiative of Chief Minister Naidu.
+Rajiv Gandhi International Airport (formerly Shamshabad Airport) is an initiative of Chief Minister Naidu.
 When Hyderabad was attracting global investments the then operating Begumpet Airport was unable to handle air traffic.
 To promote the planned development of the area around the international airport, the Naidu government declared a special development area and called it as Hyderabad Airport Development Authority (HADA).
 Naidu led government acquired 5,495 acres of land for the airport in 2003.
 The airport was built on public private partnership basis, where only land is provided by the government, but entire construction cost and planning has to be taken care by Grandhi Mallikarjuna Rao Group and Malaysia Airports Holdings Berhad in exchange of 76% stake in airport.
 The land lease and state share holder agreement was completed in 2003.
 Central concession agreement was signed by Dr. Manmohan Singh in December 2004.
 The airport construction has started and completed between 2005 and 2008 by GMR.

 Hyderabad Multi-Modal Transport System

 In 2003, Hyderabad Multi-Modal Transport System, which began construction in 2001, was opened to the public under the Naidu Government.
 A joint venture between the Government of Andhra Pradesh and the South Central Railway, The Phase-I was flagged off with the first MMTS train at Secunderabad railway station by the Deputy Prime Minister L. K. Advani while Naidu inaugurated its second leg.
-Over an operational length of 43 km, spanning 26 stations, the system operates over three major routes, Falaknuma–Lingampalli, Hyderabad–Falaknuma and Hyderabad–Lingampalli.
+Over an operational length of 100+ km, spanning 53 stations, the system operates over three major routes, Falaknuma–Lingampalli, Hyderabad–Falaknuma and Hyderabad–Lingampalli & Secunderabad Medchal, Falaknuma Umdanagar, Lingampalli Ramachandrapuram, Sanathnagar Moula Ali Ghatkesar.